 A: The University of Delaware is committed to partnering with students to provide a safe and secure environment in all residence halls.
 Residents are encouraged to familiarize themselves with security and fire safety procedures as well as provided equipment.

-All residence halls are provided with a building-specific access cards, 24-hour locked exterior door system, 24-hour hour video surveillance cameras, alarm systems, smoke detectors and sprinklers.
+All residence halls are accessed by students with their University ONEcard, which is coded specifically for their building.
+24-hour locked exterior door system, 24-hour video surveillance cameras, alarm systems, smoke detectors and sprinklers are in place across campus residences.
 Additionally, the University provides door viewers in all residence hall doors and the Christiana Towers apartment entrance doors.
 Security screens are provided on operable lower floor windows and there are over 200 outdoor emergency telephones connected to the University Police.
 Student police aids provide nightly foot patrols and walking escorts for all students.

 A: Yes, students may bring both.
 Students may bring a 700 watt refrigerator unit or a combination microwave/refrigerator (students may only have one refrigerator per room).
 Over the summer, all students who will be living on campus will receive order forms from On-Campus Marketing, a supplier of refrigerator and microwave units.
 Purchasing from On-Campus Marketing helps sponsor programs in the residence halls.